Positive learning outcomes

-Our Learning Support programme supports class teachers and parents to achieve positive learning outcomes for all students.
+Our Learning Support programme assists class teachers and parents to achieve positive learning outcomes for all students.

-We have a variety of intervention programmes of a preventative or remedial nature for children which focus on developing essential skills in literacy and mathematics.
-This includes the literacy programme: LIFT for students ‘at risk’ in year one, the Rainbow Reading Programme, Reading Doctor, Toe By Toe and individual and small group classroom support.
+We have a variety of intervention programmes of a preventative or remedial nature for children, which focus on developing essential skills in literacy and mathematics.
+This includes the literacy programme: Science of Reading (SoR), Reading Doctor, Toe By Toe and individual and small-group classroom support.

-All students at Good Shepherd undergo standardised testing twice yearly (in addition to NAPLAN) to track progress and identify learning needs.
-The Learning Support Coordinator works in partnership with classroom teachers to plan strategies which can best cater for these students in all aspects of their learning.
+All students at Good Shepherd undergo regular standardised testing (in addition to NAPLAN) to track progress and identify learning needs.
+The Learning Support Coordinator works in partnership with classroom teachers to plan strategies that can best cater for these students in all aspects of their learning.

-Good Shepherd is fortunate to be working within the International Baccalaureate Primary Years program which supports the enrichment of academically able students within the classroom setting through the Units of Inquiry.
-In addition to this we offer an enrichment programme for students who meet the selection criteria.
-We also enter a team in the Tournament of Minds each year and have recently entered the mini solar car challenge.
+Good Shepherd also works within the International Baccalaureate Primary Years programme, which supports the enrichment of academically able students within the classroom setting through the Units of Inquiry.